michael-aguilar-web/broccosite-v3/brain-dump/2023-02-05-the-n2nbl-strategy.md

 ```
 this whole loop is built upon two more assumptions:

+> [!note] assumption \#2:
-> assumption \#2: any amount of feedback in the zero or negative direction subconsciously decreases your confidence.
+> any amount of feedback in the zero or negative direction subconsciously decreases your confidence.
 This amount of confidence decrease **doesn't have to be very large at all**; my point is a nonzero amount of doubt is being introduced.

+> [!note] assumption \#3:
-> assumption \#3: other people do not (or cannot) 100% care about what you are doing with your time, it is **up to you entirely** to find out what you want to do.
+> other people do not (or cannot) 100% care about what you are doing with your time, it is **up to you entirely** to find out what you want to do.

 obviously every situation is different, but I felt like this amount of problem distillation is entirely appropriate.
 Additionally, a core idea of this loop is that the extrinsic stimulus artificially boosts your motivation to finish a task and prolongs the time you spend on it (more on that later).